How to install a bathtub: An expert guide for DIYers

 How long does it take to install a bathtub?

-This will depend on a number of factors as Iqbal explains, “The time it takes to install a bath can vary depending on the complexity of the installation and the type of bath.”
+This will depend on a number of factors says Shamila Iqbal such as teh complexity of the installation and the type of bath.

-But as a general guideline Iqbal adds, “For a standard bath replacement (where plumbing is already in place and no major modifications are needed), it can take anywhere from 4 to 6 hours for a professional to install it.
+But as a general guideline Shamila adds, “for a standard bath replacement (where plumbing is already in place and no major modifications are needed), it can take anywhere from 4 to 6 hours for a professional to install it.
 If installing a more complex type of bath like a freestanding bath, it could take a day or more.”

 As you might expect if you’re relocating a bathtub to a different location in the bathroom (or another area) it will take a lot longer.
 Again the complexity and distance will determine how long.

-Iqbal says, “On average, this kind of project can take anywhere from 3 to 5 days,” She adds, “It's also important to account for drying or curing times, particularly if you’re doing things like installing new floors or applying new grout.”
+“On average, this kind of project can take anywhere from 3 to 5 days,” advises Shamila.
+“It's also important to account for drying or curing times, particularly if you’re doing things like installing new floors or applying new grout.”

 Do I need to waterproof under a bathtub?

-She adds, “However, for best practice, it’s generally advised to use a waterproof membrane to prevent water damage.”
+“However, for best practice, it’s generally advised to use a waterproof membrane to prevent water damage,” she notes.

 Do you tile before or after fitting a bathtub?

-The common approach is to tile a wall after the bathtub is installed.
-Iqbal says, “In most cases, it’s recommended to fit the bath first and then tile around it.”
+“In most cases, it’s recommended to fit the bath first and then tile around it,” says Shamila Iqbal.

-There’s several reasons for taking this approach as Iqbal points out, “It avoids damage to tiles,” She adds, “Baths can be heavy and awkward to fit, and you could accidentally chip or crack tiles that were already laid down.”
+“It avoids damage to tiles, and as baths can be heavy and awkward to fit, you could accidentally chip or crack tiles that were already laid down,” she warns.

-There are other reasons as Iqbal shares, “Installing the bath first lets you ensure a solid waterproof seal between the bath and the wall or floor.”
-She adds, “Fitting the bath first allows you to tile right up to the edge of the tub, creating a clean, seamless finish.”
+“Installing the bath first lets you ensure a solid waterproof seal between the bath and the wall or floor," she adds.
+"Plus fitting the bath first allows you to tile right up to the edge of the tub, creating a clean, seamless finish.”

 If you already have tiles you can tile over tiles after the bath has been fitted.
 But be warned you can only do this once.

 If you’re installing a new bathtub it’s the ideal time to think about other bathroom renovations.
-Check out our downstairs bathroom ideas, 15 bathroom floor tile ideas and 24 modern bathroom ideas for inspiration.
+Check out our downstairs bathroom ideas, bathroom floor tile ideas and modern bathroom ideas for more inspiration.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.